brainhack-school2022/dimitrijevic_project/project_description.md

-### Project Title: Exploratory Work on the Predictive Clinical Neuroscience (PCN) Toolkit
+# Project Title: Exploratory Work on the Predictive Clinical Neuroscience (PCN) Toolkit

 ## Background
+The PCN toolkit aims at providing diffferent tools of normative modelling for understanding psychiatric disorders at the individual level including data selection, data preparation, algorithm & modelling and evaluation & interpretation (Rutherford et al., 2022).

 ## Objectives
 The aim of this project will be decomposed into three sub-objectives: